TadasBaltrusaitis/CLM-framework/Readme.txt

 	-simalignvid <output video file of aligned faces>, outputs similarity aligned faces to a video (need HFYU video codec to read it)
 	-simaligndir <output directory for aligned face image>, same as above but instead of video the aligned faces are put in a directory

-	-cp <1/0>, should rotation be measured with respect to the camera plane or camera, see Head pose section for more details>
+	-world_coord <1/0>, should rotation be measured with respect to the camera or world coordinates, see Head pose section for more details>

 	Additional parameters for output